 Second, you may request a Higher-Level Review by submitting VA Form 20-0996.
 This type of appeal relies only on the record as of the date of the appealed decision.
 So, no new evidence may be submitted with this appeal.
 This type of appeal is generally best when you believe that the VA made a legal error, such as failing to provide an exam.

-One of the most common types of error is that the VA has failed to provide a veteran with an examination if the veteran has demonstrated the existence of a current disability or symptoms of a disability, evidence of an in-service event, and an indication of an association between the two.
+One of the most common types of error is that the VA has failed to provide a Veteran with an examination if the Veteran has demonstrated the existence of a current disability or symptoms of a disability, evidence of an in-service event, and an indication of an association between the two.
 If you have provided these things, and the VA has denied your claim without providing an examination, requesting a Higher-Level Review and pointing out this discrepancy may cause the VA to provide you with that examination and, hopefully, lead to the VA granting your claim.

 You may also appeal to the Board of Veterans Appeals.
-The Board are a group of Veterans Law Judges (VLJs) that will review the evidence of record and make a final determination on your claims.
+The Board is a group of Veterans Law Judges (VLJs) that will review the evidence of record and make a final determination on your claims.
 An appeal to the Board has three docket options: Direct Review – in which the Board reviews the record as of the date of the appealed decision; Evidence Submission – in which you have a window of 90 days to submit additional evidence once your claims are received by the Board; lastly the Hearing docket is the slowest but will allow you an in-person or virtual hearing with the VLJ assigned to your case.

 Once your case has been transferred to the Board, and any requested hearing has been held, the VLJ will review the evidence of record and generally either grant, remand, or deny your claims.
 If the Board grants or remands your claim, the issue(s) will be returned to the VA Regional Office for implementation (in the case of a grant), or for further development such as providing a new examination (in the case of a remand).
 Once the required actions have been completed, the VA will issue a new decision.

 Should the Board deny your claim, it is possible to appeal the adverse decision to the Court of Appeals for Veterans Claims.
-Unlike other VA decisions, a veteran has only 120 days from the date of a Board decision to file a Notice of Appeal with the court.
-However, it is highly recommended that a veteran seek out legal representation before appealing the court as a veteran will be expected to comply with the court’s rules of practice and procedure, including filing a legal brief if necessary.
+Unlike other VA decisions, a Veteran has only 120 days from the date of a Board decision to file a Notice of Appeal with the court.
+However, it is highly recommended that a Veteran seek out legal representation before appealing the court as a Veteran will be expected to comply with the court’s rules of practice and procedure, including filing a legal brief if necessary.

 Our monthly newsletter features about important and up-to-date veterans' law news, keeping you informed about the changes that matter.